marceldobehere/goofy-chat-app/readme.md

 ## TODO
 (There is a bit of stuff, since I just made it in like 2 days lmao)
 - Add blocking people
-- Add a status bar for the server, to see if it is online
 - Add notification sounds
 - Add a timeout for spam messages and registering
-- Check if auto-deletion of messages works
+- Check if auto timeout/deletion of messages works
-- Add deleting your account
+- Make deleting your account send that request to the server too
-- Add auto deleting after 1 month of inactivity
+- Add auto deleting profiles after 4 months of inactivity or something
 - Add saving the pending mails to a file in case of a power-off
 - Add caching to the goofy json database lmao
 - Improve UI
-- Make a local site that dynamically loads in the content from the server and stores the data locally
-- Host it on my domain
+- Host a server instance on my domain somehow.
+(Maybe add functionality to the client to get the correct url)
 - Make an exporter and importer for chats and or private/public keys
 - Make the server not crash sometimes when malformed requests happen smh
 - Add a text size limit

 ## TODO (security)
-- Add client side log of public keys
-- Add automatic discrepancy checker for public keys
 - Set default size of the RSA keys to like 2048 bit or something
 - Add a goofy external verification of public key mechanism